NextCapital/maybe/CONTRIBUTING.md

 ## Code, commit message, and labeling conventions

 ### Preferred style for code:

-Please reference our [code style conventions.](https://github.com/BLC/nc-code-style-conventions/tree/master/javascript) We use Airbnb as a base, so most of those rules apply.

 Eslint is used for checking code style.
 You can run `npm run lint` locally to verify.
 Some important mentions include: